18F/tts-buy-cloud-marketplace-dev-team/README.md

 # TTS cloud marketplace development team

 ## Instructions
-The documents in this repository are posted to e-Buy under ID and RFQ.
+The documents in this repository are posted to e-Buy under RFQ1250830.
 The documents in e-Buy should always be considered the documents of record.
 Please submit any questions as [GitHub issues](https://github.com/18F/tts-buy-cloud-marketplace-dev-team/issues) in this repository by *November 13, 2017 at 4:00 pm EST*.
 TTS and the Contracting Officer will only be responding to questions submitted via this [Issue Template](https://github.com/18F/tts-buy-cloud-marketplace-dev-team/blob/master/ISSUE_TEMPLATE.md).
 We cannot commit to responding to comments or questions submitted in other manners.

 **Offers are due by November 17, 2017, at 4:00 pm EST.**